On May 30, 1883 — one week after it officially opened — 12 people were killed in the collapse of the Brooklyn Bridge.

 Except, of course, the Bridge didn’t actually collapse.

 The prior week, the Brooklyn Bridge opened to terrific fanfare, with almost 14,000 people invited to cross this monstrosity which had sat in their harbor under construction for years.
 The experience of crossing for the first time — to experience the sprawling city from a vantage in the harbor and at an equal height of the tallest buildings of the time — must have been immense.
 And rather frightening.

 One week later, on May 30th (Memorial Day that year), the path was still clogged with curiosity seekers.
 A woman fell on the stairs walking up on the Manhattan side, and her friend screamed.
 Just this unnerving act alone created a rumor that the new bridge was about to collapse, that it couldn’t take the weight of all these people.

 Panic ensued and people stampeded in every means possible to escape off the bridge.
-I feel the editorial from old newspaper the Brooklyn Daily Eagle says it best:
+I feel the editorial from the old newspaper, the Brooklyn Daily Eagle, says it best: